RicardoAzuul/code-institute-ms4-fullstack/README.md

 So the main page has to have a call to action in the form of a button to take you to subscriptions.
 We also need a hero image that exemplifies the image of Git Fit.
 Some brief text to indicate what subscribers gain access to would also be good.

-We also indicate that there is a shop and account option by having options for these in the navbar.
+We also indicate that there is a shop, workouts and account option by having options for these in the navbar.

 ---